 – individual sessions to engage with specific social interaction difficulties or physical difficulties

-The Base consists of a suite of rooms within the Learning Support area of the College.
+The Base consists of a suite of rooms within the Learning Support area of the Academy.
 In the main teaching room, each student has a screened desk with individual storage.
 This allows privacy for working as well as facilitating the display of student-specific materials such as schedules and social stories.
-We also have a Quiet Room and a kitchen.
+We also have a Sensory room, Quiet room and a kitchen.
 The Quiet Room is designed to allow an agitated student to have a space where they can calm themselves before returning to lessons.
+The Sensory room is for students who need Sensory stimulation to then enable them to engage with their learning.

-There are five computers connected to a printer and to the College network, which students may use for work purposes at any time, and for leisure purposes at breaktimes.
-We use simple laptops (AlphaSmart 3000s) or tablets in classrooms in cases where handwriting is a particular difficulty for students.
+There are three computers connected to a printer and to the Academy network, which students may use for work purposes at any time, and for leisure purposes at breaktimes.
+We use Chromebooks in classrooms in cases where handwriting is a particular difficulty for students.

-Students are free to use the Base before school, during breaks and lunch, when they are provided with drinks.
+Students are free to use the Base before school, during breaks and lunch.
 They are encouraged to interact socially and not use screen-based technology, as many of them use screens extensively out of school and do not interact face-to-face with other people very much, which prevents social skills developing naturally.
 These are important controlled social experiences for the students, where their social exchanges can be monitored and discreetly guided by Base staff on duty.

 This is a vital part of the ethos of the Base.
 We recognise that parents are in many ways the experts on their own children, and we try to use that expertise by keeping in close contact with parents.
 Some have a diary/planner, which is used by teachers and Teaching Assistants to inform parents about events in the day, and by parents to comment on relevant issues at home or at school.
 We like to see parents/carers regularly face-to-face for the Annual Review and at other times, and we keep in regular telephone and e-mail contact with parents, particularly if a child is having an episode of difficulty and stress which requires rapid contact.